laurasandoval/lau-portfolio/_posts/transantiago-bot.md

 This feature wasn’t straightforward to implement, though, as there wasn’t any publicly available data on which buses were electric at the time, and the Ministry of Transport’s official endpoints didn’t provide that info either.

 To make this work, I relied on third-party sources (e.g., people who worked at internal transit agencies) to maintain my own internal database of electric bus license plates.
-Each time Transantiago Bot generated a bus ETA response, it compared the license plates of buses approaching a specific stop to my database and marked them with the emoji if they matched.
+Each time Transantiago Bot generated a bus ETA response, it compared the license plates of buses approaching a specific stop to my database, and marked them with the emoji if they matched.

-While this approach was evidently not scalable over time, it quickly proved to be a delightful little detail and was even incorporated into the Ministry of Transport's official transit apps later on.
+While this approach was evidently not scalable over time, it quickly proved to be a delightful little detail, and it was even incorporated into the Ministry of Transport's official transit apps later on.

 ![Asking for a specific bus route within a stop.](/assets/design-work/transantiago-bot/transantiago-bot-bus-stop-and-route.png)